Labs64/netlicensing.io/pages/pricing-plan-membership-management.md

                 <img src="{{ '/img/pricing-table/netlicensing-pricing-table-01-create.png' | prepend: site.baseurl | prepend: site.url }}" alt="NetLicensing Pricing Table - Create" title="NetLicensing Pricing Table - Create">
             </figure>
             <article class="cbp-so-side cbp-so-side-right">
-                <h2>Create and manage Pricing Plans</h2>
-                <span>Setup and manage your pricing plans for any product instantly with NetLicensing’s configurable and easy-to-use UI.</span>
-                <span>Define multiple tiers, trials, quantity, and pricing models like flat fee, quantity-based charges.</span>
+                <h2>Stand out from the crowd by creating tailored pricing plans</h2>
+                <span>Setting up your pricing table with NetLicensing is quick, easy, and flexible.
+Promptly setup and manage pricing plans for your products with NetLicensing’s easy-to-use and configurable UI.
+Create multiple pricing plans with the maximum flexibility in order to evaluate which strategy better fits your customer’s needs.</span>
             </article>
         </section>

         <section class="cbp-so-section">
             <article class="cbp-so-side cbp-so-side-left">
-                <h2>Validate Membership Status</h2>
+                <h2>Validate Customers’ Membership Status</h2>
-                <span>Enable instant membership validation in your products and services with the simple RESTful API call.</span>
+                <span>With NetLicensing simple RESTful API call, you can easily validate your customer’s membership into your product and service at any time.
+The process is quick, flexible, and it is fully made on our platform.</span>
             </article>
             <figure class="cbp-so-side cbp-so-side-right">
                 <img src="{{ '/img/pricing-table/netlicensing-pricing-table-01-create.png' | prepend: site.baseurl | prepend: site.url }}" alt="NetLicensing Pricing Table - Integrate" title="NetLicensing Pricing Table - Integrate">